 May is Menstrual Hygiene Month, and it's a time to break the silence and raise awareness for period health all across the globe.
 It's a time to recognize that there are ways to make periods a more accessible, healthier and happier experience for everyone.
 You can learn more about it here, and how you can help us donate Period Underwear!

 One of the ways we can have healthier periods is to make sure we feel our absolute best, even when it's our time of the month.
 We can do that with just a little bit of self-care!

 Self-Care is such a buzzword.
 But what exactly does it mean?
 And how can we apply it to making sure we feel the happiest, healthiest and least cramp-iest on our periods?

 What is Self-Care?

-DIY Spa Day at home
+DIY Spa Day

-- Give yourself a manicure and/or pedicure
+- Give yourself a manicure and pedicure (maybe some nail art perhaps!)

 - Burn your favourite candle

 We know it can feel a little silly doing this, but if you look at yourself in the mirror and repeat affirmations, you'll fly through your period easy peasy.
 Try things like, “I am strong.
 I love myself.
 I am worthy.
 I believe in myself.
 I'm going to have a good day."

 We can get extra emotional or moody on our periods due to fluctuating hormones, and it's easy to fall into holes where we're not the nicest to our own selves.
 Would you ever tell your bestie the things you tell yourself?
 Probably not!
 So, be your best friend!
 Treat yourself like the queen you are and allow positivity into your life.